-- GPL'd media player with speed control and playlist navigation which is often lacking on manufacturers' preinstalled players.
+- GPL'd media player with speed control and playlist navigation which is often lacking on manufacturers' preinstalled players. (iOS version also has video-download functionality not present in iOS's browser.)
 You might however wish to keep the old player installed as well, because MIDI files are not yet supported by all versions of VLC.

 - MIT-licensed "podcast" (audio RSS) client with variable-speed playback etc: can simplify download for sites using that format for audio articles